Don't see your question listed below?

 Find a group volunteer opportunity or contact us to learn more about group opportunities.

 We’re happy you’re excited to volunteer with CPW!
-We have trail stewardship days that allow people of all ages, including families with children over 12, to get outside, get your boots dirty, and let you leave the trail better than you found it.
+We have some opportunities for youth, such as trail stewardship days that allow people of all ages, including families with children over 12, to get outside, get your boots dirty, and let you leave the trail better than you found it.

-Some of our positions are only for folks over 18.
-That said, you can get in touch with us, and we’ll help you connect with your local state parks to see what they have for you.
+Other projects can be available for youth, and some of our positions are only for folks over 18.
+We recommend getting in touch with us, and we’ll help you connect with a staff member to see what they may have for you.

 It depends on the project.